Allobates melanolaemus

 Allobates melanolaemus is a species of frog in the family Aromobatidae.
 It is endemic to Peru where it is only known from near its type locality in the Loreto Province.

+Habitat

 This little-known diurnal frog inhabits tropical moist lowland forest.

+Scientists believe the frog could live in Tamshiyacu-Tahuayo Regional Conservation Area but have yet to formally record its presence there.

+Reproduction

+Scientists believe the frog reproduces in the same manner as its congeners: The female lays eggs on leaf litter, and the adults carry the tadpoles to streams for further development.

+Threats

+The IUCN classifies this species as least concern of extinction.
+Humans rarely visit its range, though some tourism projects were in planning as of 2018, and there are large stretches of suitable habitat remaining.